The Challenge

 Agency: M&C Saatchi

-Original Woolworths melody: Andrew Wiltshire
+Original Woolworths Melody: Andrew Wiltshire

 Sonic Strategy: Ramesh Sathiah